Today’s Post by Joe Farace

 Much as a digital camera’s resolution is measured in megapixels, flash output is often measured in Watt-seconds (Ws,) a unit of electrical energy that’s equal to the work done when a one ampere current passes through a resistance of one ohm for one second.

-Watt-seconds, sometimes also called a Joule, is a way to measure the power of an electronic flash’s power supply but because Ws doesn’t consider the reflector’s design it’s not perfect.
+Watt-seconds, sometimes also called a Joule, is a way to measure the power of an electronic flash’s power supply but because Ws doesn’t consider the reflector’s design on output it’s not perfect.
 That’s why you will occasionally see Effective Watt-seconds used a method of power measurement.

-A Lumen is a unit of another measurement of light intensity falling on a surface.
+A Lumen is another measurement of light intensity falling on a surface.
 A lumensecond refers to a light of one Lumen for a one second or the equivalent, such as two Lumens for half a second.
 The number of lumenseconds produced by a flash depends on how effectively the flash turns electrical energy into lumenseconds.
 Electronic flash units typically produce between 15 to 50 lumenseconds per Ws and sometimes an efficiently designed 300 Ws system can produce as much light as an inefficient system that’s rated at 1000 Ws.

 Keep in mind that all light behaves in accordance with the Inverse Square Rule.
 Often misunderstood but important to understanding portrait lighting, it goes like this: The power of light is inversely proportional to the square of the distance.
 So when you double the distance between a portrait subject and light source, it illuminates a surface area that’s four times greater than before.
 Or to put it another way, the subject now has one quarter— not half—as much light falling on it.